k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: dmonsfree when an artifact's instakill ability triggers after the target was already killed from the initial hit
 - Fix: Monks and gaining stone resistance while being stoned
+- Fix: town guards not becoming angry when fountain is used up